latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-In case you need to load more than one entity use `engine.LoadByIDs()`:
+If you need to load more than one entity, you can use `engine.LoadByIDs()`:

 <code-group>
 <code-block title="code">